 So, instead of being forced to publish content only to a responsive web browser template, you can now send that content to an app, a virtual reality experience, a screen, or anywhere else.

-What is the Difference Between a Headless CMS and a Decoupled CMS?
+What is the Difference Between a Headless CMS and a Hybrid CMS?

-A decoupled CMS is like a headless CMS — except it doesn’t totally do away with the front-end delivery layer.
+A decoupled CMS —or hybrid CMS— is like a headless CMS — except it doesn’t totally do away with the front-end delivery layer.

-What are the Benefits of a Headless CMS?
+What are the Benefits of a Headless CMS for Mobile Apps?

 The following highlights the benefits of incorporating a headless CMS as your mobile app CMS.